kimgconnor/arch_install_script/README.md

 # arch_install_script
-a basic arch install script
+a basic arch install script for use on an arch iso

 # Usage
 on an arch iso install git then clone the repo and make install_script.sh executable and run it